Code-Institute-Submissions/Portfolio-Project-3/README.md

 ### In a near future I would like to implement

 - Complete the set of Milestones from Code Institute to the milestones section.

+- Increment the level of interactivity of the page by creating a database of contacts and their companies.

 ## Credits